muditbhargava66/PyxLSTM/docs/mlstm.md

 The mLSTM architecture consists of the following components:

-- Input Gate (i): Controls the flow of input information into the memory cell.
+- Input Gate ($i$): Controls the flow of input information into the memory cell.
-- Forget Gate (f): Determines the amount of information to retain or forget from the previous memory cell state.
+- Forget Gate ($f$): Determines the amount of information to retain or forget from the previous memory cell state.
-- Output Gate (o): Controls the flow of information from the memory cell to the hidden state.
+- Output Gate ($o$): Controls the flow of information from the memory cell to the hidden state.
-- Cell State (C): Stores the long-term memory information as a matrix.
+- Cell State ($C$): Stores the long-term memory information as a matrix.
-- Key (k) and Value (v): Represent the input information to be stored in the memory matrix.
+- Key ($k$) and Value ($v$): Represent the input information to be stored in the memory matrix.
-- Query (q): Used to retrieve information from the memory matrix.
+- Query ($q$): Used to retrieve information from the memory matrix.

-The mLSTM replaces the scalar memory cell state with a matrix memory structure (C).
+The mLSTM replaces the scalar memory cell state with a matrix memory structure ($C$).
 The input information is represented as key-value pairs, where the keys are used to update the memory matrix, and the values are stored in the matrix.
 The query is used to retrieve information from the memory matrix.

 ## Equations